ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

   - tech notes
 ---

+_This post was cross-posted to the [R-Ladies blog](https://rladies.org/blog/2025/httr2-cache/)_

 When developing R packages that wrap OAuth-protected APIs, a common challenge emerges: how to authenticate in CI/CD environments where interactive OAuth flows aren't possible.
 While httr2 provides excellent OAuth support for interactive use, getting it to work seamlessly in automated testing and deployment pipelines requires understanding how to transfer authentication from local development to CI.

+This issue popped up as we were working on a refactoring of the `meetupr` package, which interfaces with the Meetup API.
+We were switching from the older `httr` package to `httr2`, which has a more modern and flexible approach to OAuth.
+We also knew that we wanted to support CI/CD for users of the package, as R-Ladies uses it to store an archive of Meetup groups and events.

 This post walks through a general pattern for solving this problem, using examples from the recent new development on the `meetupr` package (which wraps the Meetup API) to illustrate the concepts.